Drarok/git-tools/README.markdown

 ### git-dead-branch

-Lists (and optionally removes) branches that have been merged to develop or master.
+Lists (and optionally removes) branches that have been merged to "safe" branches – develop and master by default.

 ```bash
 develop $ git dead-branch